Sample Collection

 Each sample is appended to the file sequentially.
 Because there's no overwriting, the maximum recording length depends only on available storage space.

-The Sample Rate controls how often the Air Lab takes a snapshot of your environment.
+The Sample Rate controls how often your Air Lab takes a snapshot of your environment.
 A higher rate captures more detail but uses more battery and storage; a lower rate conserves both but may miss rapid changes.

 Use a high sample rate for dynamic environments—a crowded train, a craft workshop with fluctuating VOC levels.
 Use a lower rate for stable environments, like a bedroom overnight.

-The Air Lab uses different sample rates depending on what it's doing.
+Your Air Lab uses different sample rates depending on what it's doing.
 This lets you balance detail against battery life for each situation.

 As the device moves between sleep state and active use, the sample rate changes.
 For example, sleep state might sample every 30 seconds, while active use samples every 5 seconds.
 The short-term buffer ends up with mixed-rate data.
 Interpolation fills in the gaps by calculating and inserting new samples between existing ones, making the data appear uniform.